AnggaNurwahyu/coder-bot/README.md

 - Fix the code Structure
 - Implementing another AI Agent
 - Change the Bot from Code Helper into multimodal Bot (idk if i can possibly do this lol)
+- Use containers like Docker for example

+# Usage
+...idk...just...run the code? i guess?

+actually I'll add this later